nz-social-investment-agency/sia_analytical_processes/output/neo4j_and_graph_databases.md

 </div>

+Sometimes the graphs can have edges that flow in a particular direction which is referred to as a directed graph.
+For example, in a gravity based waste water system, the water flows downhill so the pipes (edges) would be directed to the downstream node.

 ## What is a graph database and why do we use them?
 Most of the data warehouses we work with at the SIA are relational.
 These are a set of highly structured tables that are joined together via primary keys and foreign keys.
 Joins are carried out once the query is run.
 Relational databases are not suited for modelling networks of highly connected objects.
 For exmaple, if you were looking at friends of friends you would need several many to many recursive joins to capture this in a relational database.
 This increases query latency.
 A relational database will have complexity proportional to the cardinality of the tables O(|A|+|B|) - hash join O(|A|*|B|) - nested loop join O(???) index join - will depend on the number of pages in the index I guess